KEMPEGUY/topograph-benchmark/README.md

-# GNN Coding Competition Template
+# TopoGraph Benchmark (TGB)

+NeurIPS Dataset & Benchmark Competition on Graph Learning with Topological Features

 This repository provides a **secure, reproducible template** for running a Graph Neural Network (GNN) competition that supports **humans and LLMs**